 Postbac Premed students are not guaranteed University Housing.
 The School is allotted a limited number of spaces by University Apartment Housing each semester for new assignments.
 Student demand for housing regularly exceeds the allotment and both new and continuing students may apply for University Housing.

-University Housing is available to students, couples and students with dependent children on a limited basis and priority is given to those students moving from great distances.
-Students who live within 50 miles of campus will most likely be placed on a waiting list.
+University Housing is available to students, couples, and students with dependent children on a limited basis and priority is given to those students moving from great distances.
+Students who live within 50 miles of campus will most likely be placed on the waiting list.

 Only students who are pursuing the Postbac Premed Program full time through a combination of 9 credits of coursework and are simultaneously fulfilling their clinical volunteer work requirement of at least 3 hours per week and 42 hours per semester are eligible for University Housing.

 |Review Process||April-Early July|